 The top reason for filing multiple tax returns at once is filing back taxes.
-The IRS will not let you file this year’s return and get a refund unless you’re up-to-date on your taxes.
-In other words, if you missed filing last year, you’ll need to address that before you can rest easy that this year’s taxes have been filed.
 You have three years from the original due date to file and get any refund the IRS owes you, but you’ll still need to file even if it’s beyond three years.
 If you owe taxes, you’ll owe the money, plus penalties and interest, no matter how many years have passed.

-But you may also submit multiple tax returns even after filing every year previously.
-This is when you realize you need to correct something on a previous year’s taxes, perhaps discovered while you’re preparing this year’s taxes.
+You may also submit multiple amended tax returns for prior years.
+You may have realized that you need to correct something on your previous year’s taxes, perhaps it was discovered while you were preparing this year’s taxes.
 This correction could result in a refund, as long as you file the amended return within the three-year deadline.
-If you’re due a refund on this year’s taxes, the longer you wait to file your past-year taxes, the longer that refund will take to make its way to you.
+It could also delay your refund for the current year if the IRS has determined that you owe from a previous year.

 Responding to an Assessment

 Often those looking into how to file taxes on past years have received an assessment from the IRS, notifying them of taxes due.
 If you didn’t file taxes, the IRS isn’t flying blind as to how much you made that year.
 Your employer still sent information to the IRS as to how much you earned throughout the year.

 The agency can then use this information to estimate how much you likely owe for the tax year and often this won’t be fully in your favor.
 It likely won’t include itemized deductions, for instance, and it may not include lucrative benefits like child tax credits.